davidAlgis/zotero2SemanticScholar/Readme.md

 ## How to send data to Semantic Scholar

 In Zotero, export the library in __format CSV__ (File/Export Library), then launch the gui.
 Complete the login and password fields with your semanticscholar account informations.
 Select the csv file you exported just before.
-Finally, click on _Send data to SemanticScholar.com..._, wait a minute... that's it ! 🙂
+If you don't select any csv it will look by default is there is a `bibliography.csv` file in the current folder.
+Finally, click on _Send data to SemanticScholar.com..._, wait a few minutes... that's it ! 🙂

 There is a save system, to know which papers has been sent to Semantic Scholar.
 Therefore, if you need to send a new part of your library to Semantic Scholar it will only send the new articles.
 Likewise, if the application crash, your progression will be saved.